Ameren Co. (NYSE:AEE) Expected to Post Quarterly Sales of $1.79 Billion

-Wall Street analysts expect that Ameren Co.
-(NYSE:AEE) will report sales of $1.79 billion for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Ameren’s earnings.
-The highest sales estimate is $1.85 billion and the lowest is $1.72 billion.
-Ameren posted sales of $1.63 billion during the same quarter last year, which would indicate a positive year over year growth rate of 9.8%.
-The company is scheduled to announce its next earnings results after the market closes on Wednesday, November 3rd.
+Wall Street brokerages forecast that Ameren Co.
+(NYSE:AEE) will report $1.79 billion in sales for the current quarter, Zacks reports.
+Two analysts have provided estimates for Ameren’s earnings, with the lowest sales estimate coming in at $1.72 billion and the highest estimate coming in at $1.85 billion.
+Ameren reported sales of $1.63 billion in the same quarter last year, which indicates a positive year-over-year growth rate of 9.8%.
+The business is expected to issue its next earnings report after the market closes on Wednesday, November 3rd.

-According to Zacks, analysts expect that Ameren will report full year sales of $6.19 billion for the current year, with estimates ranging from $6.13 billion to $6.30 billion.
+According to Zacks, analysts expect that Ameren will report full year sales of $6.19 billion for the current fiscal year, with estimates ranging from $6.13 billion to $6.30 billion.
 For the next year, analysts forecast that the firm will post sales of $6.42 billion, with estimates ranging from $6.24 billion to $6.67 billion.
-Zacks’ sales calculations are a mean average based on a survey of sell-side analysts that follow Ameren.
+Zacks’ sales averages are an average based on a survey of sell-side research firms that cover Ameren.

-Ameren (NYSE:AEE) last issued its quarterly earnings results on Wednesday, August 4th.
-The utilities provider reported $0.80 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.78 by $0.02.
-The firm had revenue of $1.47 billion for the quarter, compared to analysts’ expectations of $1.41 billion.
-Ameren had a return on equity of 10.11% and a net margin of 15.38%.
-During the same quarter in the previous year, the firm posted $0.98 EPS.
+Ameren (NYSE:AEE) last announced its quarterly earnings data on Wednesday, August 4th.
+The utilities provider reported $0.80 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.78 by $0.02.
+The firm had revenue of $1.47 billion for the quarter, compared to the consensus estimate of $1.41 billion.
+Ameren had a net margin of 15.38% and a return on equity of 10.11%.
+During the same period in the prior year, the company posted $0.98 earnings per share.

-A number of hedge funds have recently bought and sold shares of the stock.
-Price T Rowe Associates Inc. MD lifted its stake in Ameren by 1.8% in the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 32,463,861 shares of the utilities provider’s stock valued at $2,641,260,000 after buying an additional 579,018 shares in the last quarter.
-Vanguard Group Inc. lifted its stake in Ameren by 2.4% in the 2nd quarter.
-Vanguard Group Inc. now owns 28,806,084 shares of the utilities provider’s stock valued at $2,305,640,000 after buying an additional 687,861 shares in the last quarter.
-State Street Corp lifted its stake in Ameren by 1.0% in the 2nd quarter.
-State Street Corp now owns 12,362,283 shares of the utilities provider’s stock valued at $989,477,000 after buying an additional 121,962 shares in the last quarter.
-Ameriprise Financial Inc. lifted its stake in Ameren by 8.6% in the 1st quarter.
-Ameriprise Financial Inc. now owns 5,677,380 shares of the utilities provider’s stock valued at $461,912,000 after buying an additional 448,999 shares in the last quarter.
-Finally, Deutsche Bank AG lifted its stake in Ameren by 837.3% in the 2nd quarter.
-Deutsche Bank AG now owns 4,615,364 shares of the utilities provider’s stock valued at $369,415,000 after buying an additional 4,122,978 shares in the last quarter.
-75.46% of the stock is currently owned by hedge funds and other institutional investors.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, December 31st.
+Investors of record on Wednesday, December 8th will be issued a $0.55 dividend.
+The ex-dividend date of this dividend is Tuesday, December 7th.
+This represents a $2.20 dividend on an annualized basis and a yield of 2.61%.
+Ameren’s dividend payout ratio (DPR) is presently 62.86%.

-The business also recently announced a quarterly dividend, which will be paid on Friday, December 31st.
-Investors of record on Wednesday, December 8th will be paid a $0.55 dividend.
-This represents a $2.20 dividend on an annualized basis and a yield of 2.60%.
-The ex-dividend date is Tuesday, December 7th.
-Ameren’s payout ratio is currently 62.86%.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Franklin Resources Inc. raised its holdings in Ameren by 113.5% in the 1st quarter.
+Franklin Resources Inc. now owns 3,745,553 shares of the utilities provider’s stock valued at $304,738,000 after buying an additional 1,991,296 shares during the last quarter.
+ProShare Advisors LLC raised its holdings in Ameren by 9.6% in the 2nd quarter.
+ProShare Advisors LLC now owns 37,458 shares of the utilities provider’s stock valued at $2,998,000 after buying an additional 3,287 shares during the last quarter.
+Bessemer Group Inc. raised its holdings in Ameren by 0.5% in the 2nd quarter.
+Bessemer Group Inc. now owns 1,868,498 shares of the utilities provider’s stock valued at $149,554,000 after buying an additional 8,864 shares during the last quarter.
+Victory Capital Management Inc. raised its holdings in Ameren by 5.2% in the 2nd quarter.
+Victory Capital Management Inc. now owns 256,803 shares of the utilities provider’s stock valued at $20,555,000 after buying an additional 12,642 shares during the last quarter.
+Finally, Massachusetts Financial Services Co.
+MA raised its holdings in Ameren by 2.1% in the 2nd quarter.
+Massachusetts Financial Services Co.
+MA now owns 1,351,526 shares of the utilities provider’s stock valued at $108,177,000 after buying an additional 27,531 shares during the last quarter.
+Institutional investors and hedge funds own 75.46% of the company’s stock.

 Ameren Corp. is a public utility holding company, which engages in the provision of electric and natural gas services.
 It operates through the following segments: Ameren Missouri, Ameren Illinois Electric Distribution, Ameren Illinois Natural Gas, Ameren Transmission, and Other.
 The Ameren Transmission segment consists of the aggregated electric transmission businesses of Ameren Illinois and Ameren Transmission Company of Illinois (ATXI).